Financial Forecasting explained

 - How much money can we generate this year to repay debts?

-- How long until all debts are repaid?
+- How long until all debts are repaid looking at the moving averages?

 - What will the organisation’s profitability and cash flow look like for the next six to eighteen months?

-- How can we achieve our financial objectives?
+- How can we achieve our financial objectives form our financial planning?

 When financial forecasting is done correctly by a young business owner, the following questions may arise:

-- Are there uncertainties that management will have to address in order to meet financial smart objectives?
+- Are there uncertainties (i.e. cost of goods sold) that management will have to address in order to meet financial smart goals?

-- Does the organisation have a plan to manage risks that might disrupt growth plans?
+- Does the organisation have a plan to manage risks that might disrupt growth plans or moving averages?

-- How will the organisation use new opportunities in order to grow and increase profitability and cash flow?
+- How will the organisation use new opportunities in order to grow and increase profitability and cash flow within the financial performance?

 In general, financial forecasts are done in two ways.
 These are: